Jérôme Kerviel Trader Societe Generale

-On September 8, 2014, Kerviel was released from prison Fleury Merogis, after serving less than five months in detention
+On September 8, 2014, Kerviel was freed from prison Fleury Merogis, after serving less than five months in detention.

-This can be done because Kerviel has mastered the system in his workplace very well and is able to analyze his weaknesses.
+This can be done because Kerviel has mastered the system in his work very well and can analyze his weaknesses.

 On the other hand, there is a very frightening thing about Kerviel's "heroism", because it turns out that a junior broker from his desk on the 6th floor of a building west of Paris, has easily - even though accidentally - driven the entire world economy!